confluentinc/examples/multiregion/README.md

 docker-compose up -d
 ```

-You should see the following running containers with `docker-compose ps`:
+You should see the following Docker containers with `docker-compose ps`:

 ```
       Name                   Command            State                          Ports